 Hi there, ladies!
 Come join us because we are heading to Bhavika & Jay's wedding ceremony.
 But don't stay behind because we are heading off with style through a Baraat procession that accompanied Jay in his way to the striking Sheraton Mahwah Hotel.
 This vibrant procession full of music, dances, colors, and merriment, was the perfect preamble to a solemn and traditional ceremony that united our two lovebirds in marriage.
 The execution of this event done by Euphoria Events LLC was impressive and very well complemented by the talented folks from Wedding Design.
 They both took advantage of the natural environment to create a minimalist decor that revolves around the beautiful Mandap in soft pink and ruby colors.
 This fantastic execution and decor added an extra touch of style and romance to an already perfect setting!
-And without any question, this was a dreamy background for Bhavika & Jay to start their married life!
+Although there was so much beauty all over the place, nothing compared to the ravishing look of our gorgeous Maharani Bhavika who looked like a goddess!
+And in case you were wondering, who is the mastermind behind the spectacular Mehndi she had, it was none other than Henna by Tanvi, and it was a masterpiece!
+Without any question, this was a dreamy background for Bhavika & Jay to start their married life!
 We want to make a special shoutout to the talented team from Lightyear Studio for sharing the magnificent shots captured during this event.
 Through each of these shots, we get to enjoy the most memorable moments of the ceremony.
 And the photos are so artistic that you get to feel the same emotions that everyone was feeling at that time.
-If you want to delve into this life-changing event, head into our gallery for more!
-We have compiled a series of shots that you are going to love, so go check them out!
+If you want to delve into this life-changing event, head into our full gallery!

 How did you meet your Groom and when did you know he was "the one"?